Skip to main content

 The new test delivery software will offer improvements to the Step exam interface, including an updated design and improved keyboard navigation.
 It will also offer some brand-new additions, including a settings menu and the ability to adjust the contrast on each image.

 The exam content, total number of items, and overall exam day duration will not change.
 However, the exams will have more blocks, and the blocks will be shorter in length.
-As with the current test delivery software, examinees can only review items within the current block and are unable to return to previous blocks once closed.
+As with the current test delivery software, examinees can only review items within the current block and are unable to return to previous blocks once close.

 Step 2 CK (New software launching on May 7, 2026)